5 quick and dirty tips to help you prepare for data loss

 4. Install and use effective malware protection

+Are you ready for this?
+In 2017, 669.95 million new variants of malware were detected.
 A quarter of IT specialists consider vulnerabilities in installed applications as the most common internal cause of data loss.
 Make sure you address this with malware protection that meets your particular business requirements.

 5. Use high-level encryption

 Encryption prevents data being readable and is key in storing and transferring data safely.
-So make sure you encrypt any devices or specific sensitive data that could be accessed by cyber criminals.
+Make sure you encrypt any devices or specific sensitive data that could be accessed by cyber criminals.
 This particularly applies to mobile devices, which are a lot more vulnerable to theft or loss.
 Depending on your particular business requirements, when backing up you can use 128-bit AES, 256-bit AES or 3DES, making the encryption level compliant with FIPS140-2 guidelines.

 Check out why your disaster recovery solution needs cloud services.